A practical playbook for faculty, staff, and administrators — 2026 edition

 Notice how each context-engineered version includes:

-🎯 Specific Context
+🎯 Specific context

 Detailed information about the learner, environment, and goals

-Alignment with curriculum, rubrics, and institutional requirements
+Alignment with your curriculum, rubrics, templates, and policies

-🔄 Adaptive Elements
+🔄 Adaptive elements

 Ability to build on previous interactions and adjust to progress

-🛡️ Safety & Ethics
+🛡️ Safety & ethics

-Appropriate safeguards and pedagogically sound approaches
+Appropriate safeguards, FERPA awareness, and pedagogically sound approaches

-Example 6: Accessible Course Page Generator
+Example 8: Accessible Course Page Generator Faculty

 ❌ Standard Prompt Approach